JobJob/RickTracy.jl/README.md

     900
     1000

 Note that by default `@snap` adds each variable/expression passed to it to the watch list.
-These variables/expressions will then be logged/snapped on calls to `@snapall` that are below the `@snap` (i.e. are parsed/loaded later than the `@snap` call.
-You can disable the autowatch behaviour using
+These variables/expressions will then be logged/snapped on calls to `@snapall` that are below the `@snap` (i.e. are parsed/loaded later than the `@snap` call).
+You can disable the autowatch behaviour with
 `RickTracy.set_autowatch(false)` somewhere near the top of your code.

 Example